-Service providers deliver supports broadly characterised in the following categories early intervention; crisis and transitional support; and post crisis support:
+SHS providers deliver supports broadly characterised in the following categories:

 Support category Description Early intervention Early intervention aims to prevent homelessness occurring where possible, or to resolve it as quickly as possible.
 This can be by mitigating or limiting the impact of factors that pose a risk to safe, stable and secure housing.
-Crisis and Transitional support Crisis and transitional support aims to minimise the adverse impact of homelessness by providing access to accommodation and support service.
+Crisis and Transitional support Crisis and transitional support aims to minimise the adverse impact of homelessness by providing access to accommodation and support services.
 This may assist people to move out of homelessness.
 Post-crisis support (& follow up) Post-crisis support aims to support a person after a period of homelessness, to stabilise their accommodation and build on their independent living skills.
 This may assist in preventing a return to homelessness.